 What is scrip?

 Scrip is a term that means “substitute money.”
 When Corpus Christi parishioners purchase scrip, they’re purchasing negotiable gift certificates that are used just like cash.
 The scrip is issued by the national and local retailers where many of us already shop.
 These merchants want to support non-profit organizations, and in return ask you to support them by shopping with scrip at their stores.
 We can use scrip to purchase everyday expenses like food, clothing, and other essentials, and with every purchase, they earn revenue for Corpus Christi.
-To look at all of the retailers, go to shopwithscrip.com Scrip can be purchased at the parish office during the week, and can also be purchased after the masses on the weekend.
+To look at all of the retailers, go to shopwithscrip.com Scrip can through the scrip program.

 How scrip generates revenue for Corpus Christi.

 The Great Lakes Scrip Center acts on behalf of churches, schools and other non-profit organizations to purchase large amounts of scrip from grocery stores, department stores, restaurants and other retailers.
 Because the scrip is purchased with cash up front, the participating retailers offer a substantial discount.
 Corpus Christi buys the scrip from the Great Lakes Scrip Center and some local retailers at a discount, and re-sells the certificates to parishioners for full face value.
 The bulk of the discount – from 2 to 15% or more – is retained by Corpus Christi as revenue.

 Scrip for Tuition